 We hope this itinerary for Costa Rica has helped you plan out your next trip!
 No matter what time of year you decide to indulge your senses with a vacation to Costa Rica, you’ll be in for a treat!

 This tropical country will have you coming back for more in a flash!
-The activities and places that Costa Rica has to offer are based mainly around rainforests and beaches which creates a very tropical experience.
+The activities and places that Costa Rica has to offer are based mainly around rainforests, beaches, and Costa Rica National Parks, which creates a very tropical experience.

 The activities listed in this itinerary are a great place to start but you should spend some time exploring each town and city by foot to create the most authentic experience possible!